camsaul/humane-are/README.md

 `cljs.test/are` and `humane-are/are+` are macros, which means they normally get macroexpanded in a JVM Clojure context before ClojureScript ever sees them.
 This means you can only `install!` Humane Are in a Clojure context.
-To `install!` Humane Are so it's used when compiling macros for ClojureScript, you'll have to create a `.cljc` file like this:
+To `install!` Humane Are so it's used when compiling macros for ClojureScript, you can create a `.cljc` file like this:

 ```clj
 (ns some-cljc-namespace